 Food manufacturers often focus on finding the right ingredients to ensure appetizing flavor profiles, but managing a formulation’s mouthfeel is just as important and needs to be a major consideration in the early stages of product development.

-Product formulations containing dairy have been notoriously plagued with textural inconsistencies, and efforts to replace or reduce ingredients such as milk, cream, cheese, butter and other dairy ingredients don’t always provide the desired results.
+Product formulations containing dairy have been notoriously plagued with textural inconsistencies, and efforts to replace or reduce ingredients such as heavy cream, cheese and other dairy ingredients don’t always provide the desired results.